ogamel/adaptive_genome/research_notes.md

 pronouns, subject, object .... in the genome we just have k-mer, codon, and annotation .... need to find intermediate concepts in the literature, and discover some myself ...fundamentally a data analysis problem.

+### Protein families
+- Check GERP score between families - does it change drastically between them?
+Even when stratified by codons?
+- Is it closer between subfamilies (find hierarchies with common levels) - write code for it
+- Where I have "subunit" information, are the GERP results consistent with function of subunit
+- Families with common description e.g. "transporter", common name only differ in number TMEM##

 ### Data expansion
 - Whole human genome
-- Mitochondria (since it apparently may not obey chargaff's)
+- Mitochondria (since it apparently may not obey chargaff's - but is that only due to smaller size?)
 - Analyze Camel DNA افلا ينظرون الى الابل كيف خلقت https://ftp.ensembl.org/pub/current_fasta/camelus_dromedarius/dna/

 ### New projects